Before you apply

 You need to ensure that your moving date is correct on your application and contact us if that changes before a place is offered.

 You need to make sure that you include your child's current school information on your application form so we can see if your child is already attending a school within a reasonable distance of home.
+If you do not include this, it may delay your application.

 Service Personnel and crown servants